kylegraupe/solving_N_Queens_problem_with_AI/README.md

-Certainly, here's a short README.md file for your application:

 # N-Queens Solver

 This application provides two different algorithms for solving the N-Queens problem with varying board sizes (N = 8, N = 16, or N = 32) and a fixed number of iterations (100).
 You can choose to use either the Genetic Algorithm or the Hill Climbing Algorithm to find a solution to the N-Queens puzzle.